-To Adjust the Seat Forward or Backward.
+To Adjust the Seat Forward or Backward with Right and Left Control Levers.

-Pull up and hold lever 1 and move the seat to the desired position.
+Pull up and hold lever 2 and move the seat and control levers to the desired position from the travel levers and pedals.
 Release the lever to hold the seat in the selected position.